IevaNavikiene/MindMouse/readme.md

   * You'll get an error from the next step if you do. :)
 * Run `node server.js`
 * Serve the public folder
-* You should be getting a live D3 visual of your brainwave EEG.
+* You should be getting a live training and testing with normalized beta absolute power and after it move the mouse.
+If the process stopped it is maybe due to the bad signal from one of the frontal electrodes

 # Game examples
 I enjoyed play with mouse movements these simple games: